-If a student with a disability wishes to receive an accommodation, it is the responsibility of the student to inform the Director of Disability and Advocacy Services and request an accommodation by submitting the Disability Services Request Form.
+If a student with a disability wishes to receive an accommodation, it is the responsibility of the student to inform the Assistant Dean of Student Support, Health, and Wellness and request an accommodation by submitting the Disability Services Request Form.
 The student must provide current documentation from a qualified licensed professional as soon as possible prior to when accommodations are desired.
 The documentation should include the specific diagnosis attributing to the disability, how the diagnosis was determined, and the effects the disability will have on the student's collegiate life.
 Students may request a Wesleyan College Disability Services Verification Form on which a licensed professional can provide this information.
 Accommodation requests can be made at any time.
 The approval and implementation of accommodations takes time.

 If the submitted documentation meets the requirements, the Coordinator of Disability Resources will approve reasonable accommodations and notify the student of this approval.
 If the documentation does not meet the requirements, the Coordinator of Disability Resources will inform the student that additional information or contact with the medical professional is required.
 Once approval of the accommodation request has been obtained from the Coordinator of Disability Resources, the student is expected to identify herself and present the documentation provided by Disability Resources to the appropriate staff or faculty member as soon as possible.
 The student is then expected to meet with the appropriate staff or faculty member to determine how accommodations will be administered.
 The student will then return the paperwork to Disability Resources in order to finalize the accommodations.